No script

 27. Try different restaurants with great food

-Being a major student centre in Romania and having such a diverse cultural background, you can expect lots of great places to go out.
+Being a major student centre in Romania and having such a diverse cultural background, Timisoara boasts a vibrant culinary scene with numerous restaurants serving both traditional Romanian dishes and international cuisine.
+You can expect lots of great places to go out.
 Here are some of my suggestions:

 1. for a coffee break, try Mokum Cafe or breakfast at Neaţa Omlette Bistro or Zai Appres Cafe, near Union Square; check our list of the best coffee shops in Timisoara.

-2. for lunch, you can try Vinto or Grill to Chill.
+2. for lunch, you can try Vinto or Dantino Ristorante.
+Many places offer an English menu, making it easy for tourists to order.

 3. for delicious homemade desserts and very good coffee, there is only one place to be: Garage Cafe.